slackapi/bolt-js/docs/_tutorials/getting_started.md

 * Explore the different events your bot can listen to with the [`events()` method](https://slack.dev/bolt#event-listening).
 All of the events are listed [on the API site](https://api.slack.com/events).

 * Bolt allows you to [call Web API methods](https://slack.dev/bolt#web-api) with the client attached to your app.
 There are [over 130 methods](https://api.slack.com/methods) on our API site.

+* Learn more about the different token types [on our API site](https://api.slack.com/docs/token-types).
+Your app may need different tokens depending on the actions you want it to perform.